lucianoayres/chatty-ai/README.md

 - Clear and readable output format
 - Colored output with 256-color support
 - Consistent text margins
+- Sample assistant configurations for easy customization

-## Available Assistants
+## Built-in Assistants

+These are the assistants that come pre-configured with Chatty.
+You can use them as-is, customize them, or create entirely new ones (see [Customizing Assistants](#customizing-assistants) section below).

 - **Rocket** 🚀 - Your friendly coding companion for development guidance and best practices
-- **Fin** 📈 - Your thoughtful guide for investment and financial planning
-- **Flex** 💪 - Your motivating companion for fitness and exercise guidance
-- **Zen** 🧘 - Your peaceful guide for mindfulness and mental wellness
+- **Tux** 🐧 - Your Linux terminal expert for command-line operations and shell scripting
-- **Max** 🎯 - Your efficiency expert for productivity and organization
+- **Focus** 🎯 - Your efficiency expert for productivity and organization

-- **Sage** 📚 - Your dedicated companion for learning and academic growth
-- **Nova** 🌟 - Your friendly guide through the world of technology
-- **Vita** 🥗 - Your friendly guide for nutrition and healthy eating habits
+Want more?
+You can easily create your own assistants by:

+1. Using the provided sample configurations in `~/.chatty/assistants/*.sample`
+2. Copying and customizing existing assistants
+3. Creating new ones from scratch with your own personality and specialization

+Each assistant can have its own:

+- Unique personality and expertise
+- Custom emoji and color scheme
+- Specialized knowledge domain
+- Conversation style and approach

 ## Project Structure